Canardoux/fs-doc/tau/examples/ex_speed_control.md

 nav_order: 11
 ---
 The example source [is there](https://github.com/canardoux/flutter_sound/blob/master/example/lib/speed_control/speed_control.dart).
 You can have a live run of the examples [here](/live/index.html).

-It launchs a [Player](/api/player/FlutterSoundPlayer-class.html) which play an asset.
+It launches a [Player](/api/player/FlutterSoundPlayer-class.html) which play an asset.
 The User can [adjust the playback speed](/api/player/FlutterSoundPlayer/setSpeed.html) of it.

 This is a very simple example showing how tune the speed of a playback.